alextfonseca/wildbeast/README.md

 ## Gostou ?

 1. Conecte-se ao meu Linkdin (<https://www.linkedin.com/in/alex-teixeira-da-fonseca-5a99931a2/>)
-2. Me seiga aqui no Git-hub
+2. Me siga aqui no Git-hub